 - Classify the data themselves

-Establishing reasonable diligence and good faith effort requires that the manufacturer or importer demonstrate attempt to obtain the necessary SDSs through both oral and written communication directly with the upstream supplier.
+Establishing reasonable diligence and good faith effort requires that the manufacturer or importer demonstrate attempt to obtain the necessary SDS through both oral and written communication directly with the upstream supplier.

 For each mixture shipped by a manufacturer or importer after June 1, 2015 that does not comply with HCS 2012, the following considerations will be made.
 Did the chemical manufacturer or importer:

-- Provide a written account of continued dialogue with its upstream suppliers, including dated copies of all relevant written communication with its upstream suppliers
+Provide a written account of continued dialog with its upstream suppliers, including dated copies of all relevant written communication with its upstream suppliers

-- Provide a written account of continued dialogue with its distributors, including dated copies of all relevant written communication with its distributors informing them why it has been unable to comply with HCS 2012
+Provide a written account of continued dialog with its distributors, including dated copies of all relevant written communication with its distributors informing them why it has been unable to comply with HCS 2012

-- Develop the course of action it will follow to make the necessary changes to SDSs and labels
+Develop the course of action it will follow to make the necessary changes to SDS and labels